Pagepro/flex-helpers/README.md

 #FlexHelpers

-**FlexHelpers** allows to you use flexbox on our site without know flex properties.
+**FlexHelpers** allows to you use flexbox on your site without know flex properties.

 ###Benefits
 >* You can easily add flexbox display to contenets on your site.